Skip to content

 He that hateth reproof is brutish.
 Proverbs 12:1.

-• Use one (or all!) of the following words in your writing: mountainous, prayer, resurrection, robust, aloof
+2. Blame cast; censure directed to a person. - Use one (or all!) of the following words in your writing:

-An element evoking pity or compassion
+An element evoking pity or compassion - AUDACIOUS, adjective

-Intrepidly daring
+Intrepidly daring - NOONDAY

 noun Mid-day; twelve o’clock in the day.

-adjective Pertaining to mid-day; meridional; as the noonday heat.
+adjective Pertaining to mid-day; meridional; as the noonday heat. - HOARD

 noun A store, stock or large quantity of any thing accumulated or laid up; a hidden stock; a treasure; as a hoard of provisions for winter; a hoard of money.